 The Dürrnberg Salt Mine is a fantastic visit and is located on the Dürrnberg near Hallein.
 It is one of the world’s oldest salt mines ever to have been opened to the public.
 The salt from the Dürrnberg brought riches and prosperity to the Salzburg region, from the ancient Celts to the Prince Archbishops.
 Salt, that inconspicuous and yet so generous gift of nature, had been lying hidden in the heart of the Dürrnberg for millions of years.
 Discover for yourself this mysterious world as you take a journey into the depths of Bad Dürrnberg’s Salt Worlds.
 You will take a small train into the galleries of the Bad Dürrnberg Salt Mine.
 Then you’ll ride down smoothly polished slides from one level to the next, until you are in the very depths of the mountain itself.
 Your mine guide will give you fantastic insights into this world below ground.
 Together with your group and still below ground, you will cross the former border with Germany.
 Floating on a raft, you will glide across a subterranean salt lake.
 An unforgettable journey to the center of the mountain.

 The World of Ice Giants - The Ice Caves in Werfen are the biggest ice caves on Earth.
 Definitely a different way to experience the mountains.
 Discover the wonders of an icy labyrinth.
 You will see ice palaces of crystalline beauty, be drawn into an icy, wintry wonderland even on hot summer’s days.
-You catch your first glimpse of the mighty entrance to the ice caves - 20 meters in width and 18 m tall – while still quite some distance away.
+You catch your first glimpse of the mighty entrance to the ice caves at 20 meters in width and 18 meters tall, while still quite some distance away.
 The entire cave system extends out for more than 42 km, the first approx. 1 km-long segment of which features giant ice formations.
 This is also the part of the cave that is accessible to the public on guided tours.
-The average temperature in the interior of Werfen’s ice cave is about 0° C during the summer months.
+The average temperature in the interior of Werfen’s ice cave is about 0°C during the summer months.

 The Lichtensteinklamm (Gorge) is a stunning roaring waterfall, boulders covered in dark green moss, a history shrouded in legend, rainbows wherever the sun touches the fine mist in the air… These are some of the things you will find in the Liechtensteinklamm gorge (or “Klamm”, for short), located near St. Johann in the heart of Salzburg.
 It is not only one of the most beautiful, but also one of the deepest, longest gorges in the Alps.
 For thousands of years the roaring falls and raging river have been cutting their path through the rock.
 In some parts the sheer walls of the gorge are so tall and so close together that the sky appears as nothing more than a narrow strip of blue high above the visitor.
 As early as 1875, people were so taken by this natural wonder that bridges and catwalks were built with money donated by Prince Liechtenstein II to make the Klamm accessible to the public.